 The notifier will be contacted only in the case in which an order is issued to not proceed with the job.
 Should the notifier wish to pursue asbestos removal on the same site after a stop order has been issued, a new Asbestos Notification Form ANF-001and new notification fee for the job must be submitted to MassDEP.

-If you cannot wait 10 working days before starting an asbestos project, you must obtain an emergency waiver from MassDEP and DOS before starting work (see Question #12).
+If you cannot wait 10 working days before starting an asbestos project, you must obtain an emergency waiver of the 10-day notification requirement from MassDEP and DLS before starting work (see Question 12 below).

 Yes.
 If you plan to change the original start date or completion date indicated in the ANF-001 you have filed, you MUST file a notification revision.
+There is a $35 fee for each notification revision.
 You must ensure that your notification revision is received by MassDEP at least one working day prior to the original start date or completion date being changed.
 Failure to revise your notification if your start date or completion date changes is a violation of MassDEP’s asbestos regulations and may result in enforcement actions, including a civil administrative penalty.
-Notification revisions may be made using one of the following procedures:

-Note: Some project changes cannot be made using this revision procedure and require the submission of a new notification.
-See Question #11.
+Note: Some project changes cannot be made using this revision procedure and require the submission of a new notification and fee.
+See Question #11 below.

 A new Asbestos Notification Form and payment of a new notification fee is required when any amount of asbestos-containing material above the estimate on the original notification form is planned, and when there is a change in location from that indicated on the original notification form.
 New notification is also required when an asbestos removal project is postponed more than 30 days from the start date or end date appearing on the original notification form.
 Finally, a separate notification is required when asbestos removals are scheduled for a single facility but are separated by more than 1 week (e.g., phased implementation with more than 1 week in between phases).

-Both MassDEP and DOS may provide authorization for an emergency waiver of the 10 working days notification requirement.
-To obtain an emergency waiver, contact the appropriate MassDEP Regional Office and contact DOS in accordance with the schedule below to determine if an emergency waiver is warranted.
-Where deemed appropriate, an emergency waiver number will be issued by each agency.
-If both MassDEP and DOS grant an emergency waiver, the contractor or other entity may proceed with the work.
-The contractor or other entity must submit an Asbestos Notification Form ANF-001and fee to MassDEP (as described in Question #’s 4 and 6) within one working day of beginning the asbestos removal job for which the emergency waiver was granted, and must supply the waiver numbers given by each agency in Section A, Part 14 of the Asbestos Notification Form ANF-001.
+If both MassDEP and DLS grant an emergency waiver, the contractor or other entity may proceed with the work, once an ANF-001 and fee have been submitted for the specific project (as described in Questions 4 and 5) within one working day of beginning the asbestos abatement activity for which the emergency waiver was granted.
+When completing the ANF-001, please supply the waiver numbers given by each agency in Section A, Part 17 of the Form.
 Failure to file the notification with fee payment in a timely manner may result in enforcement actions.
-The schedule for contacting DOS to request an emergency waiver is:

-You may be required to notify the city or town.
+You may be required to notify the city or town in which the asbestos abatement project is located.
 Contact local officials (Board of Health and/or Building Department) to ask what notification they require for asbestos removal.
-Submitting a complete ANF-001 satisfies notification requirements for State and Federal agencies.
+Submitting a complete ANF-001 satisfies notification requirements for state and federal agencies.
 MassDEP has been delegated by the U.S. Environmental Protection Agency (EPA) to receive notifications required under Federal regulations (NESHAP, 40 CFR Subpart M).
 Submission of the ANF-001 to MassDEP satisfies EPA asbestos removal notification requirements.

 These regulations include, but are not limited to: